pedrovgs/SparkPlayground/README.md

 ## Running on a cluster

 Spark applications are developed to run on a cluster.
-Before to run your app you need to generate a ``.jar`` file you can submit to the cluster to be executed.
+Before to run your app you need to generate a ``.jar`` file you can submit to Spark to be executed.
 You can generate the ``sparkPlayground.jar`` file executing ``sbt assembly``.
 This will generate a binary file you can submit using ``spark-submit`` command.
-We will review the different params later.

-If you want to submit your applications to a local cluster you have two options:

 * Submit any application to your local spark installation using the script: